srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 cd $CODE_HOME/$KEYCLOAK_LOCAL_DIR
 ```

-Run your IDE (IntelliJ) from here...
+Run your IDE (IntelliJ) and open the current location.
-Sometimes the result looks wierd.
-Use the Action "Reload all maven projects" to fix this.

 Open the story-file we work with in **new IntelliJ-Window**.